Route Recommendations for Traffic Management Under Learned Partial Driver Compliance: Problem Formulation

 For simplicity of notation, we write $\phi_n\bigl(p \mid p_n^\mathrm{r}\bigr)$ instead of $\phi_n\bigl(p \mid p_n^\mathrm{r}, z_n\bigr)$, with the understanding that this probability may still depend on the underlying features $z_n$.

-To translate the system-optimal flow $x_e^*$ on each road $e \in \mathcal{E}$ into a particular measure, we apply Little's Law \cite{little1961proof} to approximate the number of vehicles $L_e^*$ occupying the road $e$:
+To translate the SO flow $x_e^*$ on each road $e \in \mathcal{E}$ into a particular measure, we apply Little's Law \cite{little1961proof} to approximate the number of vehicles $L_e^*$ on the road $e$:

-where $t_e(x_e^*)$ is the average travel time on edge $e$ as given by the BPR function in \eqref{eqn:BPR}.
-This equation captures the steady-state relationship between vehicle flow and travel time on each edge.
+where $t_e(x_e^*)$ is the average travel time on edge $e$ as given by \eqref{eqn:BPR}.
+This captures the steady-state relationship between vehicle flow and travel time on each edge.

-Given the system-optimal occupancy $L_e^*$ and our compliance probability model, we formulate a route recommendation problem that aims to minimize the discrepancy between the desired system-optimal occupancy and the expected occupancy resulting from drivers' decision:
+Given the SO occupancy $L_e^*$ and our compliance probability model, we formulate a route recommendation problem that aims to minimize the discrepancy between the desired SO occupancy and the expected occupancy resulting from drivers' decision:

 \begin{problem}[Route Allocation] The route allocation problem is formulated as follows:

 \end{problem}